ianrich69420/phase-1-wk-3-moringa-code-challenge/README.md

 ## Extra Features

+- A user will be able to click on a movie in the menu to replace the currently displayed movie's details with the new movie's details.

 ## Project Setup

 In order for you to use the content on this repo ensure you have the following: